Alibaba-MIIL/HardCoReNAS/README.md

 ```

 ## Acknowledgements
+We thank Hussam Lawen for assistance with deployment practices and Matan Protter and Avi Ben Cohen for discussions and comments.

 Many supporting components of this code implementation are adapted from the excellent
 [repository of Ross Wightman](https://github.com/rwightman/pytorch-image-models).
 Check it out and give it a star while you are at it.